[ez-toc]

 Now, almost all the impurities have been removed from the juice and therefore, the juice color will be improved from greenish to brownish.
 The filtered impurities are collected and called Filter Mud.
 Filter mud is the second byproduct of sugar synthesis which is used as animal feed.
 This is converted into compact cake by placing it under pressure for storage purposes and now it is called Filter Cake or Mud Cake.

-Filter cake or mud cake
+filter cake or mud cake

 Step 3: Concentration of juice